siegerhansma/acumulus/README.md

 You could put these variables in a specific config file.

 ## Usage
+Every class and function is fully documented in the [online documentation](http://www.trixoict.nl/acumulus/namespaces/Siegerhansma.AcumulusPhp.html).
 ### Request
 The calls in the API can be called via specific classes corresponding to the categories on the official API docs.
 To start, create a new instance of the provider class you need.